 The concept of “face” is important in Vietnam, and you should make sure you don’t damage anyone’s image, dignity, honor, or status.
 The Vietnamese often don’t say no, so you should always follow up to make sure you understand the entire negotiation process.

-Vietnam Employment Compliance Laws and Regulations
+Vietnam Employment Laws

 One Vietnam employment compliance law is that you must have a written employment contract for every employee you hire.
 This contract should spell out compensation, benefits, and termination requirements in the local language.
 You should also include the salary and any other compensation amounts in Vietnam dong instead of a foreign currency.